dmzot/WeatherSmuck/readme.md

 It's better to check the status of OpenWeatherMap API before user starts to choose the address.

-Need to make the possibility to select an address by clicking on the map.
+~~Need to make the possibility to select an address by clicking on the map.~~ It's ready, but the code in js is more complicated now.